nateynateynate/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 }
 ```

-Double rad!
+Wonderful!
 I made a KNN index attached to my neural search pipeline!
-NOW where was I?
-Oh right!
 I just want to ingest and vectorize some text, and that's it.
 I feel like I'm getting close.

 ```json
 POST /super-awesome-nlp-index/_doc